Picovoice/rhino/binding/flutter/README.md

 ```

 To feed Rhino your audio, you must send it frames of audio to its `process` function.
-Each call to `process` will return a `RhinoInference` instance that with following getters:
+Each call to `process` will return a `RhinoInference` instance that with following variables:

 - isFinalized - whether Rhino has made an inference
 - isUnderstood - if isFinalized, whether Rhino understood what it heard based on the context